gregodges/theWeeknd-project/README.md

 # theWeeknd-project

-This fictionnal website was develloped as a school challenge for the WildCodeSchool.
+This fictionnal website was developed as a school project for the Wild Code School.

-Their was 5 peoples involved in the devellopment.
+Their was 5 peoples involved in the development.

 we used HTML CSS and JavaScript.